OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 ### Global Query Setting

-Now the default setting for WebAPI OData is : client can't apply `$count`, `$orderby`, `$select`, `$top`, `$expand`, `$filter` in the query, query like `localhost\odata\Customers?$orderby=Name` will failed as BadRequest, because all properties are not sort-able by default, this is a breaking change in 6.0.0, if we want to use the default behavior that all query option are enabled in 5.x version, we can configure the HttpConfigration choose to enable which query option like this:
+Now the default setting for WebAPI OData is : client can't apply `$count`, `$orderby`, `$select`, `$top`, `$expand`, `$filter` in the query, query like `localhost\odata\Customers?$orderby=Name` will failed as BadRequest, because all properties are not sort-able by default, this is a breaking change in 6.0.0, if we want to use the default behavior that all query option are enabled in 5.x version, we can configure the HttpConfigration to enable the query option we want like this:

 {% highlight csharp %}
+//...
 configuration.Count().Filter().OrderBy().Expand().Select().MaxTop(null);
 configuration.MapODataServiceRoute("odata", "odata", edmModel);
+//...
 {% endhighlight %}

 ### Page Attribute